Slow Flow

 Moving slowly sharpens our focus on details, form, and technique, enhancing proprioception—our innate sense of body position and movement.
 It creates space to notice things we might otherwise miss—subtle misalignments in yoga, unconscious habits like clenching the jaw or furrowing the brow.
 This heightened awareness, stemming from more time for sensory feedback integration, allows us to find balance and make adjustments intentionally, rather than stumbling into them2.

 Achieving and maintaining a flow state often requires a balance between skill and challenge.
-High skill meets high challenge, fostering effortless attention and deep focus.
-Slowing down can recalibrate this balance, turning a familiar task into a more mindful challenge; indeed, research confirms that mindfulness cultivated through slow, deliberate movement is strongly linked to enhanced flow experiences and better nervous system regulation3.
+Slow the sequence down and a familiar class can get demanding again in a useful way.
+You have enough skill to do it, but not so much that you can check out; indeed, research confirms that mindfulness cultivated through slow, deliberate movement is strongly linked to enhanced flow experiences and better nervous system regulation3.

 The Feel Good Sweet Spot #

 Beyond the technical benefits, I appreciate slow flow simply for how it feels.
 Moving deliberately feels better than rushing.
 There can still be moments of intensity or bursts of controlled speed, but the underlying quality isn’t frantic.
 It’s a dance, not a race.
-Slow movement embodies intentional control, the antithesis of anxious rushing, yet it remains challenging and engaging.
+Done well, slow movement feels steady and controlled, but never easy.

 When we move with slow intention, we are in command, rather than merely reacting or flailing to get from point A to point B without regard for the journey.
 And while much of this post is about yoga, the principles apply to many aspects of life.
 Whether it’s taking time to thoughtfully craft an email instead of firing off a hasty response, savouring a conversation rather than rushing to make your point, or deliberately working through a complex problem instead of jumping to the first solution—intentional slowness often yields better results and greater satisfaction.